$4.99 the New Premium App Price Point?

 Real Racing is an example of one of those apps that is well developed and deep, and described by many as console quality.
 It makes sense to have at a higher price point for an app like that, compared to something like the Moron Test.
 But that higher price point is still hard to justify to some people and has most likely lead to lower sales.

-Yesterday in Apple’s quarterly earnings call, Tim Cook mentioned that Apple may be working on some modifications to the app store rankings:
+Yesterday in Apple’s quarterly earnings call, Tim Cook mentioned that Apple may be working on modifications to rankings may follow trends like keyword and metadata restrictions:

 “As you know, today we do it by type of app and also have show popular apps and top-selling apps, etc. We realize there’s opportunity there for further improvement and are working on that.”

 What that really means and when (or if) we’ll see anything, we don’t know.
-For now let’s hope that Apple is really working on something to help increase revenues and address some of the app discovery issues of the app store.
+For now let’s hope that Apple is really working on something to help boost revenue and fix discovery—especially for developers facing costly user acquisition of the app store.